1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 </div>
 <br>
 <div v-click>
-What other serious skin conditions are there?
+What serious skin conditions are out there?
 </div>
 <div v-click>
 <ul>